 The school boundary process begins with the Board of Education review of the yearly feasibility study.

-Following the Feasibility Study and the Board’s decision to proceed with an attendance area adjustments, the citizen-led Attendance Area Committee meets to make recommendations to the Superintendent for boundary adjustment.
+Following the Feasibility Study (en español) and the Board’s decision to proceed with an attendance area adjustments, the citizen-led Attendance Area Committee meets to make recommendations to the Superintendent for boundary adjustment.
 The Superintendent’s recommendations are presented to the public, and after public hearings and work sessions the Board votes on whether to approve changes in attendance areas.
 The Board, Superintendent and School Planning staff are guided by Policy 6010 when considering boundary changes.

 2018-19 Redistricting Process Timeline